 All players will be placed according to their ability and evaluation performance, regardless of the team on which they played during the prior season.

-Notification of player placements will occur as early as possible following adequate time for evaluators and coaches to review all assessment data.
-Final team selections will be posted on our website by pinnie number, and/or an email will be sent to parents regarding player placement.
+Notification of player placement will occur as early as possible following adequate time for evaluators and coaches to review all assessment data.
+Final team selections will be emailed to the email address on the players profile.
+All offers expire after 24 hours.

-Ideally, RAHA will never have to make any cuts and all players will be happy with their teams.
-Unfortunately, in some circumstances cuts will be deemed necessary.
-Any player who is not offered a position on a travel team will receive a full refund of his or her deposit (minus tryout fee).
+Ideally, RAHA will not have to make any cuts and all players will be happy with their teams.
+Unfortunately, in some circumstances cuts will be deemed necessary for player development and safety.

 Due to the developmental nature of the Mite program and the integration with the American Development Model, the Mite evaluation process begins in the spring and continues in the fall.
-Evaluations will be continuously made by all Mite coaches throughout September and October, and each player will be grouped with players of similar ability (e.g., beginner, intermediate, advanced).
+Evaluations will be made continuously by all Mite coaches throughout September and October, and each player will be grouped with players of similar ability (e.g., beginner, intermediate, advanced).
 There may be continuous movement of players between groups based on the pace of their development.
 In the fall, initial cross-ice rosters will be made.
-These are flexible, and can change anytime before December based on the development of each player as determined by all Mite coaches.
-In December, the rosters for Mite teams will be finalized.
+These are flexible, and can change anytime based on the development of each player as determined by all Mite coaches.

 Questions and Concerns